krig/asg/README.md

   can specify a different layout to be used using the front matter.

-* First, all the content is read into a big list
+Processing has to be done in two steps: First read all the documents and their metadata and organize them into a big hierarchy, then process the templates for all source documents (ends with .md or .txt), then process all meta documents (ends with .html or .xml).

 ## front matter